 sudo apt update will update the package list.

 sudo apt upgrade will install the packages from the updated list.

 You also need to adjust the timezone to your region.
 Timezones are listed in [Continent/City] format, such as

 Europe/Istanbul.
 You can check the list of available timezones with

 Once you find the timezone you are in, run the following command:

 sudo timedatectl set-timezone <TIMEZONE>

 Once you are done, you can check if the date and time are set correctly by running the

 Congratulations — You have finished setting up your Pi!
-Next post is going to talk about creating user accounts and further customizing your Raspberry Pi.
+Next chapter is going to talk about creating user accounts and further customizing your Raspberry Pi.